fusiongyro/lbac/tutor7.md

 not allowed, we don't slow things down by looking for them.

-## MERGING SCANNER AND PARSER
+## Merging Scanner and Parser

-Now that we've covered  all  of the theory and general aspects of lexical scanning that we'll be needing, I'm FINALLY ready to back up my claim that  we  can  accomodate multi-character tokens with minimal change to our previous work.
-To keep  things  short  and simple I will restrict myself here to a subset of what we've done before; I'm allowing only one control construct (the  IF)  and no Boolean expressions.
+Now that we've covered  all  of the theory and general aspects of lexical scanning that we'll be needing, I'm _finally_ ready to back up my claim that  we  can  accomodate multi-character tokens with minimal change to our previous work.
+To keep  things  short  and simple I will restrict myself here to a subset of what we've done before; I'm allowing only one control construct (the `IF`)  and no Boolean expressions.
 That's enough to demonstrate the parsing of both keywords and expressions.
 The extension to the full  set of constructs should be  pretty  apparent  from  what  we've already